-We are often asked if we think architecture or being an architect is "worth it", and whether you have, or currently are studying the subject, given the time it takes to just be qualified, let alone the roller coaster ride of actually working within the profession, it is not surprising it is such a popular question.
+We are often asked: “is architecture worth it”, and whether you have, or currently are studying the subject, given the time it takes to just be qualified, let alone the roller coaster ride of actually working within the profession, it is not surprising it is such a popular question.

 But first lets define “worth it”.
 As a student “worth it” to us was getting the most out of being a student, and this means enjoying your subject as well as having a social life.
 As a professional, being paid enough to live a comfortable lifestyle and being able to say “I enjoy my job” are key.